“Underdog”

 • Listening Watch the official lyric video in English.

-• Post-Listening Focus on the participial phrases in the third verse (hustlers trading at the bus stop, single mothers waiting on a check, sons on the frontline knowing they don’t get to run).
+• Grammar Focus on the participial phrases in the third verse (hustlers trading at the bus stop, single mothers waiting on a check, sons on the frontline knowing they don’t get to run).
 Permission granted to duplicate the worksheets below for classroom use.

 participial phrases, part 2.docx participial phrases, part 2.pdf

-• Post-Listening The singer advises to keep on doing what you love, and you will “rise up.”
+• Discussion The singer advises to keep on doing what you love, and you will “rise up.”
 Structure a class discussion on that topic with the activity below.
 Permission granted to duplicate for classroom use.

-do what you love.docx do what you love.pdf
+do what you love.docx do what you love.pdf do what you love (webpage)